 Standard Disclosure: This post contains affiliate links.
-In order to support this blog and continue providing free content, I may receive a commission from purchases you make through the links in this post.
+I may receive a commission from purchases you make through the links in this post.
 We received a Learning Tower from Little Partners in exchange for an honest review.
 All thoughts and opinions are my own.

 Helping Hands in the Kitchen

 My daughter loves to work in the kitchen.
 As soon as I mention cooking or baking, she rushes to the cupboard to get her apron.
 She’s had an interest in helping in the kitchen since she was old enough to stand.
 (I actually have a picture of her “helping” with Christmas cookies before she could stand.
 She was mostly sitting in the high chair and singing to me while I baked).
 Using a step stool to get her up to the counter often created more challenges than it solved.
 I was constantly keeping one hand on her and one hand on whatever I was doing.
 I needed a way to keep her safe while allowing her to help out, so I was thrilled to find the Little Partners Learning Tower!